KittyPrydeDev/PDFKeywordSearch/README.md

 You will need:
 Java
-A tika server running (for running offline) en_core_web_sm loaded for Spacy (for running offline) The DejaVU sans font suite installed
+tika server file location must be set in environment variable (clear temp folder first) en_core_web_sm loaded for Spacy (for running offline) The DejaVU sans font suite installed